thetonto/node-red-contrib-sensibo/README.md

 ```
 sudo systemctl restart nodered.service
 ```
+## Support / Issues ##

+Please log any issues, feature reqeusts on Github.
+All feedback is appreciated.

 ## Features ##

 - Retries on top of the Sensibo API to improve reliability